jayvinso/DeepSAS_Revised/README.md

 - `--cell_optim_epoch`: Number of epochs for cell embedding optimization
 - `--learning_rate`: Initial learning rate
 - `--batch_id`: Batch ID for processing
+- `--mixed_precision` / `--no-mixed_precision`: Enable or disable BF16 mixed precision training (default: **enabled**).
+Mixed precision uses BF16 on compatible CUDA GPUs (e.g., A100, H100) for significantly faster training with reduced memory usage and no loss in model quality.
+Disable with `--no-mixed_precision` if you encounter numerical instability or are using older GPUs that do not support BF16.

 ## Output Files